DWCamp/Seddit/README.md

 #### Creating a graph

+Using Matplotlip, a bar chart of frequencies for the most popular words can be generated at the end of a search.
+To reduce crowding, the "rank cutoff" setting in `config.py` specifies how many terms to display.
+This graph is generated from the same list shown on screen, so the score threshold will apply here as well.

 ```
-python seddit.py all -g
+python seddit.py TIL -g
 ```

 ## Configuration

 While Seddit offers many command line arguments for modifying its function, many parameters are not available at the command line.
-This simplifies the help screen and makes important commands more visible, but at the cost of configuration.
-To get around that, Seddit uses a `config.json` file to define several important values that can't be reached by arguments.
+These parameters are stored in `config.py`, which defines several important values that can't be reached by arguments.
-This file can be modified to change the default behavior between runs.
-Additionally, a file containing some or all of these values can be passed in as an argument to vary the program's behavior from run to run.

 #### General Parameters